Most Famous Badminton Logos

 Logo HSBC BWF World Tour Finals

 The HSBC BWF World Tour Finals emblem is notable for its expressiveness.
-It consists of a ring divided into separate red and black segments, creating an association with a shuttlecock’s movement during a fast-paced game.
-The tournament’s name appears in a clear black font, while HSBC’s red logo adds a visual connection with the title sponsor.
-The tournament brings together the world’s best players, and the visual image effectively conveys the competitive sporting atmosphere.
+It consists of a ring divided into red and black segments, evoking the motion of a shuttlecock in a fast-paced game.
+The tournament’s name appears in a clear black font, while HSBC’s red logo provides a visual link to the title sponsor.
+The tournament brings together the world’s best players, and the visual image effectively conveys the sport’s competitive atmosphere.

 Badminton Asia